incrediblejagur/rsa_covid-19/README.md

 ## About WebScraper
  ```
 The scraper script is run once a day at 11:00PM, once run it updates the data in our database.
-The script uses puppeteer and cheerio to scrape the website.
+The script uses puppeteer and cheerio to scrape the latest data from [sacoronavirus](https://sacoronavirus.co.za/).
 ```

  ## Built With